-Starting out, let’s stop into one of my favorite coffee shops, located right here in Northville.
+Stop into Red Dot Coffee Company, one of the local favorite coffee shops in Northville.
 The owner, Arlita, is super nice and can usually be found serving up fresh, hot brews and mingling with the locals.
-Red Dot Coffee Company (a reference to the red dot on a map, meaning "you are here") opened its doors in July 2016, after 2 years of renovation following Arlita purchasing the property from Hiller's Market, which was located next door before later becoming Kroger.
+Red Dot Coffee Company (a reference to the red dot on a map, meaning "you are here") opened its doors in July 2016, after two years of renovation following Arlita purchasing the property from Hiller's Market, which was located next door before later becoming Kroger.
 Red Dot has quickly become a fantastic place in the community, not only for people to get a great cup of coffee but for locals to gather and catch up while getting some work done.

 Delicious Food & Drinks in Northville

 Northville gives residents plenty of restaurants, breweries, and bars to choose from, including the Garage Grill & Fuel Bar located in the Downtown Northville area.
 The location is within a fully restored 1940's-era gas station and serves both brunch and dinner in a relaxing atmosphere.